terminal42/contao-DC_Multilingual/README.md

-When querying using the `Multilingual` model or using the `MultilingualQueryBuilder`, the same table is simply joined so we have the fallback language aliased as `t1` and the target language (which you specify explicitly or it uses the current page's language) aliased as `t2`.
+When querying using the `Multilingual` model or using the `MultilingualQueryBuilder`, the same table is simply joined so we have the fallback language aliased as `t1` and the target language (which you specify explicitly or it uses the current page's language) aliased as `translation`.
 Now, using MySQL's `IFNULL()` function, it checks whether there's a translated value and if not, automatically falls back to the fallback language.
 This allows you to translate only a subset of fields.